 Bar management isn't easy.
 So it makes sense that people often wonder how much bar managers make.

 A bar manager’s salary depends on experience, location, and bar concept.
+And if they're a good bar manager, of course!
 For example, the average bar manager salary in California is just over $54,000.
 While the average bar manager salary in Illinois is just under $43,000.
 Cost of living plays a big part in salary.
 Keep that in mind as you read on about national averages.